In This Article

 For example, if you don’t mind flying in economy class on a short segment but prefer your long segment to be in business class, you can redeem fewer miles for the whole itinerary.
 Similarly, if some portions of the trip aren’t available in business class, you can save your miles by opting to fly in economy on select segments.

 Avianca partners with a few flexible rewards programs: American Express Membership Rewards, Citi ThankYou Points and Capital One Venture Miles.
-Amex and Citi points can be converted at a 1:1 ratio, and Capital One miles transfer at a rate of 2:1.5, giving you plenty of opportunities to pool points for a meaningful reward.
+All of these currencies can be converted to LifeMiles at a 1:1 ratio, giving you plenty of opportunities to pool points for a meaningful reward.

 If you’re still short, LifeMiles earned with the Avianca Vida Visa Card and the Avianca Vuela Visa Card will get you there.